Hamza417/Inure/README.md

 |:---------------------------------------------------------------------:|:---------------------------------------------------------------------:|:---------------------------------------------------------------------:|
 |                                 0x00                                  |                                 0x01                                  |                                 0x02                                  |

+### Visually Challenged Users

+Inure is designed to be as user friendly as possible despite its complexities.
+For users with visual difficulties, it come across to cause really low confusion while browsing through its interface and processing the displayed information through a screen reader.
+A user with such difficulty has demoonstrated the ease of use of the app [here](https://www.youtube.com/watch?v=alDrMfqaN44).

-If you've any questions or suggestions for design, please initiate a discussion or an issue.
+**If you've any questions or suggestions for design, please initiate a discussion or create an issue.**

 ## Contribute